Technical skills vs soft skills: the key differences

 Part of what’s holding many businesses back from embracing this cutting-edge approach is uncertainty about the skills their workforce has and the capabilities they need to develop.
 When it comes to identifying skill needs to prioritize, leaders often wonder whether technical skills or soft skills are more important.

-If you’re looking to turn your company into a skill-based organization, there are a few things HR and business leaders need to know about technical and soft skills and the differences that set these types of competencies apart.
+If you’re looking to turn your company into a skill-based organization, there are a few things HR and business leaders need to know about technical and soft skills and the differences that set these types of knowledge apart.

 What are technical skills and why do they matter?